- How to get rid of frogs on horses feet?

-How do you treat a horse frog?
+- How do you harden a horse’s hoof?

 How to get rid of frogs on horses feet?